China targets illegal flats after Beijing apartment block blaze kills 19

-BEIJING, Nov 23 (Reuters) - China’s capital is targeting factories and warehouses illegally leased out as flats in a campaign to clear fire hazards after a fire in an apartment block killed 19 people, state television reported on Thursday.
+BEIJING (Reuters) - China’s capital is targeting factories and warehouses illegally leased out as flats in a campaign to eliminate fire hazards after a blaze in an apartment block killed 19 people, state television reported on Thursday.

 The crackdown has forced many migrant workers living in basements and warehouses to pack up and leave, media reported, while a flurry of logistics and delivery companies have been hit by emergency rules that closed some warehouse centres.